aremeis/pytherpreter/README.md

 # False
 ```

-By default, the `evaluate_python_code` function will return the result of the last expression in the code.
+By default, the `evaluate` function will return the result of the last expression in the code.
 However, you can also return a value from the code by using the `final_answer` function:

 ```python